-The relation (16) is derived for a single layer linear model, but based on a decomposition into vertical modes, and given the absence of ocean depth in (16), it is suggested that the relation can be used for sea level itself without knowing the detailed vertical mode structures.
-An important feature of (16) is that the relative importance between the first and second terms are strongly dependent on latitude, because of the aforementioned latitudinal dependency of the Rossby wave speed.
+The relation (16) is derived for a single-layer linear model, but based on a decomposition into vertical modes, and given the absence of ocean depth in (16), it is suggested that the relation can be used for sea level itself without knowing the detailed vertical mode structures.
+An important feature of (16) is that the relative importance between the first and second terms are strongly dependent on latitude, because of the aforementioned latitudinal dependency of the Rossby-wave speed.
 In lower latitudes, where Rossby waves are fast, interior sea level contributes more strongly than in higher latitudes, and vice versa.
 That is, the insulation of coastal sea level from the ocean interior sea level is stronger in higher latitudes than in lower latitudes.
-Hence, in midlatitudes and high-latitudes, the contributions of western boundary sea level at a higher latitude propagating equatorward due to CTWs are generally important.
-Consistently with this, it is suggested that the projected future sea level rise seen in coupled climate models between the end of the 20th century and the end of the 21st century in northeast North America, known as a sealevel rise hot spot, is strongly related to the sea level rise in the Labrador Sea western boundary sea level can be derived directly from some assumed wind stress, and the interior sea level can also be so calculated if it is considered to be determined by Sverdrup balance from the same wind stress.
-These interior and boundary sea levels are then found to be consistent with equation (16) [63].
+Hence, in mid-latitudes and high latitudes, the contributions of western boundary sea level at a higher latitude propagating equatorward due to CTWs are generally important.
+Consistently with this, it is suggested that the projected future sealevel rise seen in coupled climate models between the end of the twentieth century and the end of the twenty-first century in northeast North America, known as a sea-level rise hot spot, is strongly related to the sea-level rise in the Labrador Sea (Minobe et al. 2017).

+The results of Minobe et al. (2017) as summarised by Eq.
+(16) are entirely compatible with the angular momentum argument expressed in Eq.
+(15).
+The same western boundary sea level can be derived directly from some assumed wind stress, and the interior sea level can also be so calculated if it is considered to be determined by Sverdrup balance from the same wind stress.
+These interior and boundary sea levels are then found to be consistent with Eq.
+(16) (Wise et al. 2018).